 Survival rates, while improving, have leveled at around 75%.

-long-term health issues ranging from infertility to developmental problems to major organ damage to higher risk for secondary cancers, according to a St. Jude study.
+73% of surviving children have chronic, long-term health issues ranging from infertility to developmental problems to major organ damage to higher risk for secondary cancers, while 42% have life-threatening side affects.

 Yet Childhood Cancer Research is Underfunded

 It seems inconceivable that so little funding and research is designated to fight childhood cancer.
 The truth is that childhood cancer drugs just aren’t very profitable for pharmaceutical companies, and adult cancers (like prostate and breast cancer) get more attention.
 These statistics about childhood cancer research may surprise you.

 Less than 4% of the National Cancer Institute’s annual cancer research budget is allocated to childhood cancer research.

 There are 16 major types of childhood cancers and over 100 sub-types.

 In the past 35 years, only 3 new FDA approved drugs were specifically developed to treat children with cancer.

 Did you see gold ribbons on cereal boxes and gold lights on the White House?
 We didn’t either.

 We’ve visited too many kids in hospitals and attended too many kids’ funerals.